xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::From($string = null)`

-Returns a string containing the supplied email address, or `null` if the field value is invalid.
+Returns a string containing the supplied email address, or `null` if the field value is malformed.

 ### `HTTPHeader::Host($string = null)`

-Returns an associative array containing the host, and port if supplied, or `null` if the field value is invalid.
+Returns an associative array containing the host, and port if supplied, or `null` if the field value is malformed.

 Example: